bocchino/fprime/docs/Design/data-products.md

 1. If _C_ has a product get port, then _C_ `TesterBase` provides the following functions:

-   a. `pushProductGetEntry`: This function takes a container ID and
+   1. `pushProductGetEntry`: This function takes a container ID and a size.
-      a size.
 It constructs the corresponding `DpGet` history object and pushes it on `productGetHistory`.
 Typically this function is called by `productGet_handler` (see below).

-   b. `productGet_handler`: This function is called when the tester
-      component receives data emitted on the product get port of the component under test.
+   1. `productGet_handler`: This function is called when the tester component receives data emitted on the product get port of the component under test.
 It takes a container ID, a size, and a mutable reference to a buffer _B_.
 By default it calls